chrishinton89/Write-a-Data-Science-Blog-Post/README.md

 ## Prepare Data

 The data used is a relatively high quality.
-Data preparation is.
-Carried out in the file "Workout Data Performance.ipynb"  which drops data not required and handles categories values for modelling.
+Data preparation is carried out in the file "Workout Data Performance.ipynb"  which drops data not required and handles categories values for modelling.

 ## Data Modelling